The aim of the EU’s trade and development policy is to put trade at the service of inclusive growth and sustainable development

 - While all developing countries are trading more, most of the gains in the last decade have been realised by emerging economies.
 Least-Developed Countries (LDCs) and other countries most in need have remained marginalised, as they are often held back by lack of productive capacity, economic diversification and infrastructure, but also poor governance.

-- The aim of the revised EU trade and development policy, as outlined in the January 2012 Communication on "Trade, growth and development" is to help LDCs and other countries most in need draw the benefits of trade for development.
+- The aim of the EU trade and development policy, as outlined in the January 2012 Communication on "Trade, growth and development" is to help LDCs and other countries most in need draw the benefits of trade for inclusive growth and sustainable development.

 EU trade and development policy

-- Promote foreign direct investment though favourable local conditions, including through relevant provisions in Free Trade Agreements.
+- The EU promotes foreign direct investment though favourable local conditions, including through relevant provisions in Free Trade Agreements.

-- Encourage developing countries, particularly LDCs, to mainstream trade in their development strategies and prioritise their trade-related needs in their cooperation with the EU in order to maintain a steady flow of Aid for Trade, notably Trade-Related Assistance, but in a more focussed manner.
+- The EU encourage developing countries, particularly LDCs, to mainstream trade in their development strategies and prioritise their trade-related needs in their cooperation with the EU in order to maintain a steady flow of EU Aid for Trade, including Trade-Related Assistance.

-At the same time, the Communication underlines that developing countries' leadership and ownership of their own development is crucial for success.
-Developing countries need to undertake domestic reforms to stimulate trade and investment and ensure that the poor benefit from trade-led growth.
+At the same time, the EU's trade and development policy emphasises the importance of developing countries' good governance and ownership of their own development strategies, which is a key to their success.
+Developing countries therefore need to implement sound domestic policies and undertake necessary domestic reforms to stimulate trade and investment, ensure that the poor benefit from trade-led growth and secure the sustainability of their development.

 More on Development